Open-Data-Product-Initiative/v2.0/source/includes/_helloworld.md

    "product":{
       "name":"Pets of the year",
       "productID":"123456are",
-      "description": "This is an example of a Petstore product.", "productSeries": "Lovely pets data products",
+      "valueProposition": "Design a customised petstore using a data product that describes pets with their habits, preferences and characteristics.", "description": "This is an example of a Petstore product.", "productSeries": "Lovely pets data products",
       "visibility":"private",